 Thanksgiving was my favorite holiday when I was growing up.
-I called a small town in Western Kansas home for most of my childhood years and Leoti, KS still occupies a special place for me even though it may not be home.
-I lived in Leoti for eleven of my first 14 years.
-Now that the grandparents have passed and dad has moved to Colorado, I have a hard time thinking of it as ‘home’ anymore.
+I called a small town in Western Kansas home for most of my childhood years and Leoti, Kansas still occupies a special place in my memories even though it may not be home now.
+I lived in Leoti for eleven of my first fourteen years.
+Now that the grandparents have passed and dad has moved to Colorado (and also passed) I have a hard time thinking of Leoti as home anymore.
 But I know every square inch of the place intimately.
-Or rather, I did.

 A small town is a great thing when you are a child.
 You can ride your bike in the street with little or no concern for car traffic.
-Amber Gribbon lived in the house facing the main highway, across the alleyway from our house.
+Amber Gribbon lived in the house facing the main highway, directly across the alleyway from our house.
 Amber is the only person I know who was struck by a car in the 11 years that I lived in Leoti.
 She had just been given a brand new pair of sneakers for her birthday, and she thought she could run faster than a car after putting them on.
-She was quite unhappy to find out that she could not.
+She was quite unhappy to find out that she couldn’t.
+Not as unhappy as the driver she ran out in front of.
+That was probably his worst day, a nightmare come true for any driver.
 She enjoyed showing us her cast and telling us the story, but she seemed no worse for wear even with the cast.

 In a small town, everybody knows you.
 More importantly, everyone knows who your parents are, so you know that everything you do will probably get back to them.
 Nearly everything worth doing is within easy walking distance so there is no need to drive, at least not with any sort of a hurry required.